JB1905/check-is-pwa/README.md

 ## Getting Started 🏁

-Connect libary to project using ES6 import:
+Connect the library to the project with ES6 import:

 ```js
 import checkIsPwa from 'check-is-pwa';